Greenville, South Carolina

 Medication Policy

 All medication must be delivered to the School Nurse or other designated school employee by the student’s parent, legal guardian or a previously designated adult.
-It is against School District Policy for a student to carry ANY medication on their person without physician permission, parent permission and school district permission to self-administer and self-monitor.( SC Law S144) All medication will be maintained in the health room.
-Violations of the medication policy are dealt with sternly.
-Medication needed on field trips is also covered by this policy and must be given to and administered by an employee of Greenville County Schools designated by the principal.
+It is against School District Policy for a student to carry ANY medication on their person without physician permission, parent permission and school district permission to self-administer and self-monitor (SC Law S144).
+All medication will be maintained in the health room.
+Medication required for field trips must be given to and administered by an employee of Greenville County Schools designated by the principal.
 There are separate permission forms for medications on field trips.

 For your child’s safety please remember: